Post last updated on February 8, 2019.

 - Would you recommend this event to your friends?
-(Radio Button; use Conditional Logic so that if they answer “no,” a comment box appears for more information)
+(Radio Button; use Conditional Logic so if they answer “no,” a comment box appears for more information)

 - How likely are you to attend a similar event in the future?
 (Matrix)

 - Do you plan on engaging with our brand in the future?
 (Radio Button; use Conditional Logic for “no” responses)